PayBy/payby-developer-doc/docs/General/integration-guide.md

 **sign**   <font color = ' #7d8793'>String</font>   <font color = '#f19938'>Required</font>

-When Payby sends response, Payby will use its own private key to sign the message, and the merchant uses Payby 's public key to verify the signature.
-If the verification is passed, it proves that the response was sent by Payby and not faked by others.
+When PayBy sends response, PayBy will use its own private key to sign the message, and the merchant uses PayBy 's public key to verify the signature.
+If the verification is passed, it proves that the response was sent by PayBy and not faked by others.

 <br/>